DataDog/documentation/content/en/logs/guide/best-practices-for-log-management.md

 #### Alert on indexes reaching their daily quota

 [Set up a daily quota][16] on indexes to prevent indexing more than a given number of logs per day.
-When doing this, Datadog recommends that you set the [above monitor](#alert-when-an-indexed-log-volume-passes-a-specified-threshold) to alert when 80% of this quota is reached within the past 24 hours.
+If an index has a daily quota, Datadog recommends that you set the [monitor that notifies on that index's volume](#alert-when-an-indexed-log-volume-passes-a-specified-threshold) to alert when 80% of this quota is reached within the past 24 hours.

 An event is generated when the daily quota is reached.
 By default, these events have the `datadog_index` tag with the index name.
 You can, optionally, [create a facet][17] on the `datadog_index` tag, so that you can use `datadog_index` in the `group by` step for setting up a multi-alert monitor.